How is your energy right now?

 Why this helps

 Working memory in ADHD is like a whiteboard that gets erased randomly.
-Externalizing thoughts into a trusted place reduces anxiety — your brain stops white-knuckling the things it's afraid to lose.
+Externalizing thoughts into a trusted place reduces anxiety — your brain stops white-knuckling things it is afraid to lose.

 When the ADHD brain sees too many tasks or too much complexity, it shuts down.
-This is not laziness — it's a genuine neurological traffic jam.
+This is not laziness — it is a genuine neurological traffic jam.
 The cure is ruthless simplification.

 Ask yourself one question: